steamship-core/steamship-langchain/docs/getting_started/getting_started.md

 ## Environment Setup

-Steamship's backend provides access to external model providers, data stores, and apis without you having to install additional libraries or sign up for new API Keys.
+Steamship's backend provides access to external model providers, data stores, and apis without the need to install additional libraries or sign up for new API Keys.

 To get access, you'll need to store your (Steamship API key)[https://steamship.com/account/api.] as an environment variable: